About Blue Fire Legacy

 The Ministry's Truck and 5th Wheel

-To facilitate traveling to them within the continental United States, Blue Fire Legacy has a truck and 5th wheel which permits us to take our home and office on the road.
+To facilitate traveling to ministers within the continental United States, Blue Fire Legacy has a truck and 5th wheel which permits us to take our home and office on the road.
 Having our home with us when we travel to minister means we are not a burden to those we are coming alongside and provides a means for our re-energization at the end of each day.

 Of course such vehicles require fuel, insurance, and maintenance.
 If you designate a gift towards the ministry vehicles, that's where your money will be used.